AlmazSamatov/Instagram/README.md

 Instagram web-application using Django as backend and HTML/CSS/Bootsrtap/JQuery as Frontend

 ## Application description:
-*  Ability to follow, like, leaving comment
+*  Ability to follow other user
 *  Ability to upload image
+*  Ability to like, leaving comment to image
+*  Ability to search user

 ## Screenshots: